In the Break Room

 Start the Day with Energy-Efficient Appliances

 Set your coffee makers and other small appliances to use their built-in timers.
 Timers can start and stop coffee brewing at specific times.
 This helps save energy and keeps your coffee fresh.
-When replacing break-room appliances, consider using ENERGY STAR certified products that incorporate advanced technologies that use 10–15 percent less energy and water than standard models.
+When replacing break-room appliances, consider using ENERGY STAR certified products that incorporate advanced technologies that use 10–15 percent less energy than standard models.
 ENERGY STAR commercial products include vending machines, ice machines, water coolers, refrigerators, and water heaters.
 To ensure you get the best product and environmental savings to suit your needs, look for the ENERGY STAR symbol to compare water and energy usage.

 Check for Leaks

 Fix any leaks you find in office faucets and toilets.
 A faucet leaking one drop per second can waste up to 3,000 gallons of water each year.
 That’s the amount needed to take more than 180 showers!
-Toilets account for most of the water lost to leaks, and 20 percent of all toilets leak.
+Toilets account for most of the water lost to leaks, and 20% of all toilets leak.
 Use a leak-detection dye tablet to check toilets; otherwise, you could waste about 200 gallons of water per toilet every day—that’s 73,000 gallons of water per year.